cockroachdb/docs/cockroachcloud/free-faqs.md

 ### How do I add nodes?

 You cannot add nodes to your {{ site.data.products.serverless }} cluster, and there is an upper limit of usage of up to 1 vCPU and 5GB storage.
-If you exceed this limit or want a more powerful cluster, you can create a cluster using the paid version of [CockroachCloud](create-your-cluster.html).
+If you exceed this limit or want a more powerful cluster, you can create a cluster using the paid version of [{{ site.data.products.dedicated }}](create-your-cluster.html).

-### Can I upgrade my cluster from {{ site.data.products.serverless }} to the paid version of CockroachCloud?
+### Can I upgrade my cluster from {{ site.data.products.serverless }} to the paid version of {{ site.data.products.dedicated }}?

 At this time, a {{ site.data.products.serverless }} cluster cannot be upgraded.
-In the future, you will have the ability to move from {{ site.data.products.serverless }} to a paid version of CockroachCloud.
+In the future, you will have the ability to move from {{ site.data.products.serverless }} to a paid version of {{ site.data.products.dedicated }}.

 ## Product features